Our Mission is to promote London as a pollinator sanctuary and help provide everyone with the resources and knowledge to create their own garden.

 Our Goal is to help the community to recognize the

 important role that pollinators play in our

 Outside the glimmering lights of downtown London lies a hidden paradise for many sentient beings, which we often don't think about.
 A pollinator's pathway weaves through urban structures.

 Therefore to help their journey, we bring that hidden paradise closer to home...

 The Pollinator Pathways Project Team

-Every year my family has grown a large garden.
-That has led me to loving nature and appreciating all pollinators.
-As student liaison I help with communication between high schools.
-I hope to get many high schools involved in P3 and will help in any way I can.
-At my high school the idea of a P3 garden has been welcomed and a ‘green group’ has been initiated in starting a P3 garden.
-Including youths in this project is important because it helps to raise more awareness about the importance of pollinators.
+As a student liaison, I help with communication between high schools.
+I hope to get many high schools involved in P3.
+At my high school, the idea of a P3 garden has been welcomed and a ‘green group’ has been initiated in starting a P3 garden.

-I am a plant lover and I try to give my input on what plants to use where.
-At the garden sites, I try to teach what plant goes where and how to plant them in the there right spot, showing how to care for each plant.
-I try to give my opinions on things we talk about at the meetings.
-I have written blog posts.
-Also, I try to answer the questions on our sites.
-Right now I am helping the gentlemen who asked for help with his gardens and he will be giving us a donation.
+At the garden sites, I teach what plant goes where and how to plant them in the right spot, showing how to care for them.
+I give my opinions on topics discussed in meetings and write blog posts.
+Also, I answer the questions on our site.
 I've also helped at shows like Seedy Saturday, where we may have met.